-Monday May 4, 7 pm and 8 pm
+- Monday April 19, 7 pm and 8 pm

-Tuesday May 5, 7 pm and 8 pm
+- Tuesday April 20, 7 pm and 8 pm

 Please prepare 16 bars of preferably musical theatre song, but any song is fine as long as it showcases what you can do!
 An accompanist will be provided; please bring sheet music in the appropriate key for your audition.

 Cold readings from the script will also be conducted, with a possibility of callbacks.
 A movement/choreography combination will be taught.
 Dance experience is a plus but not necessary—we will teach you what you need to know within your ability.
 Veteran performers AND newcomers encouraged to audition!
 This is a community theatre production, so all are welcome, but understand that quality of the finished product will definitely be expected and is not going to be compromised—great experience for all.
 This is indeed a dynamic and absolutely exciting show you want to be a part of.
 For questions you may e-mail the director, Michael R. Bridges firstname.lastname@example.org

-A controlled maximum number will only be allowed in the theatre at a time.
+A controlled maximum number (10) will only be allowed in the theatre at a time.
 Check-in, waiting area, and audition space will be arranged to ensure this.

 You are encouraged to sign-up in advance so that we may control the number that we are anticipating at a given time.
-There, it is highly advised to contact Debbie Landry by email or phone to let us know which date and hour frame would work best for you; On Saturday, May 2 the beginning time frames will be at 10 a.m. and 11 a.m.; on Monday and Tuesday, May 4 and 5, the beginning time frames will be 7 p.m. and 8 p.m.
+There, it is highly advised to contact Debbie Landry by email or phone to let us know which date and hour frame would work best for you; On Saturday, April 17 the beginning time frames will be at 1 pm. and 2 pm.; on Monday and Tuesday, April 20 and 21, the beginning time frames will be 7 pm and 8 pm.
 An audition form may also be completed in advance (attached by this link).
 Please bring and/or e-mail a headshot and resume as well if you have one.

 Whether you pre-register or not, you need to check-in at the designated point at the LAC Theatre when you arrive.
 At that time we will give you details on options on where to wait.
 You will be notified in some way (in person, text, etc.) when to enter the audition area.
 There will be volunteers/staff to guide you through the logistics and ensure everything stays safe.

-Should you feel strongly about opting for a video audition, please let Debbie know that as well, and we will try to make arrangements (we prefer in person if at all possible).
+Should you feel strongly about opting for a video audition, please let Debbie know that as well, and we will try to make arrangements (we STRONGLY prefer in person if at all possible).
 INVITE YOUR FRIENDS!

 For questions, or to pre-register, you may contact Debbie Landry at